QuentinEschmann/DAI-2025-2026-Class-A-Practical-work-2-Sofia-Garfo-Henriques-Quentin-Eschmann-Thibault-Matthey/README.md

 ## Project description

-A client-server inventory management system enabling multiple users to concurrently view and modify a shared, non-persistent warehouse database over a network.
+A client-server inventory management system enabling multiple users to concurrently view and modify a shared warehouse database over a network.
+The server maintains inventory data temporarily using ConcurrentHashMap structures for thread-safe, concurrent access.

 ## Group Members